PhilBoileau/simChef-case-study/results/empirical-fdr-comparison/docs/objectives.md

 target of inference.
 Biomarkers with the largest absolute values in
 $\Psi^F(P_X)$ generally modify the effect of treatment the most.

-With assumptions of no unmeasured confounding and overlapping treatment support in which observations may be assigned to either treatment condition regardless of covariates, we have
+Unfortunately, we generally don't observe both $Y^{(0)}$ and $Y^{(1)}$ for any given random unit.
+We only observe $Y$. $P_X$ is censored by a treatment assignment mechanism; we can only interrogate parameters of the observed data-generating distribution $P_0$.
+Luckily, with assumptions of no unmeasured confounding and overlapping treatment support in which observations may be assigned to either treatment condition regardless of covariates, we have
 \begin{equation}
   \begin{split}
     \Psi_j(P_0)